yc-h/flysim/README.md

 # flysim
-This software is neuron and neural network simulator designed by Yu-Chi in CCLo Lab @2018
+This software is a neuron and neural network simulator designed by Yu-Chi in CCLo Lab @2018
 At first, you need GCC 4.8.2 or later version to compile this program.
 Under the same directory of Makefile, please key in: